toladata/Knowledgebase/en/8-indicators/adding-indicators.md

 * Standard and Custom Indicators

 Within Activity we can provide a dropdown list of standard agency and governmental indicators, allowing users to select from those lists or users can choose to create a custom indicator.
+-->
+### Adding Indicators

+1. To add an indicator, click an orange `+` button and fill out the fields.
+Mind that only your indicator name and LOP (Life of program) Target are required fields.
+2. To save your indicator, hit `Submit`.

 ![](https://lh4.googleusercontent.com/ArLN0zZTgKhigWiFDqWWTmGfFFNyKUrJtBtk7mCl2Av59YPbLR947BrgHmbyqJgEYPlntjxeNE8HmBC_7tHVHQXxHfGs-hVUL3NvQRM-xxWRMNwGg64TXBUApMkhxjf268gsjOjN)